sneakysneak/docs/pages/managing-cyclr/custom-domains.md

 To use your own domain as Cyclr Service Domain, follow these steps:

-* You must provide us with an SSL certificate for the domain you wish to use with Cyclr, e.g. ```integration.mydomain.com```.
+* You must provide us with an SSL certificate for the domain you wish to use with Cyclr, e.g. ```integration.mydomain.com```, which we will install on our web servers.
 * You must create a CNAME DNS record pointing ```integration.mydomain.com``` to the Cyclr Instance you're hosted on.
 If you're on the US Instance for example, that will be `my.cyclr.com`.
+Get in touch if you're not sure.
 * Contact Cyclr Support once the above tasks have been completed and we'll perform some setup on your Cyclr Console.
 * You will need to provide details of a new SSL certificate before the existing one expires (we plan to make this less manual in future).

+***IMPORTANT: Changing your Service Domain will require you to update any referenced Webhook or App Callback/Redirect URLs.***

 ### Reasons to do this

+#### Removes "cyclr" from Webhook and Redirect URLs
+The domain set as your Cyclr Console's Service Domain is used for Webhook URLs as well as Redirect URLs for Connectors using OAuth authentication.
+It may therefore be seen by your own users.
+Because of this you may wish to change it to your own domain to remove mentions of Cyclr.

+**If you have already created Cycles using Webhooks or setup third party Apps, you will need to update them to use your new Service Domain.**

+#### Avoids issues with how some web browsers handle third party cookies
-Due to how web browsers handle third party cookies, you should setup a custom domain if you are displaying Cyclr through an iframe in your own web application.
+The Safari web browser and Chrome Incognito windows restrict access to third party cookies, causing errors when displaying Cyclr in an iframe to your users.

-It should be a subdomain of the domain your web application is hosted at.
+You can avoid these by using a Service Domain which is a subdomain of the domain hosting your web application.

-Without this, your users may experience issues where the page isn't displayed by their web browser such as when using the Safari browser or Chrome Incognito windows.